MirageVortex/CombatEvolve/docs/proposal.md

 Our team plans on implementing an AI that focuses on combat given a certain range and variety of monsters.
 (Ex.
 One Zombie and One Creeper) Given an array of monsters and a randomly generated weapon (Ex.
 Bow and Arrow), it will choose which enemy to kill first, calculate the optimal range to attack the monster, generate a path towards or away from the monster, and effectively fight the group.
 The overall goal of this AI is to apply it to other games and provide a companion that can assist players when fighting larger groups of enemies.

 ### AI/ML Algorithms:
-We plan on using dijkstra's algorithm for calculating the distance and pathing, as well as reinforcement learning using neural networks for learning the combat between each session.
+We plan on Deep Learning, more specifically, Neural Networks to make decisions on what enemy to fight first and what would be the best order to fight the enemies in.

 ### Evaluation Plan:
 The success of the project will be determined by the following parameters: